gruntjs/grunt-docs/Getting-started.md

 grunt.registerTask('default', ['uglify']);
 ```

-If your project requires tasks not provided by a [grunt plugin][grunt plugins], you may define custom tasks right inside the `Gruntfile`.
+If your project requires tasks not provided by a Grunt plugin, you may define custom tasks right inside the `Gruntfile`.
 For example, this Gruntfile defines a completely custom `default` task that doesn't even utilize task configuration:

 ```js
 module.exports = function(grunt) {